underscoreio/shapeless-guide/src/pages/generic/products.md

 If things go wrong, the compiler isn't great at telling us why.

 There are two main reasons the code above might fail to compile.
-The first is when we can't find an implicit `Generic` instance.
+The first is when the compiler can't find an instance of `Generic`.
 For example, here we try to call `writeCsv` with a non-case class: